justaCasualCoder/G900A-TWRP-ROM/README.md

 - AT&T S5 on firmware version G900AUCS4DQB1

-- Micro SD card (:warning:This will be erased:warning:)
+- Micro SD card ( :warning: This will be erased :warning: )

 - Heimdall with [This patch](https://github.com/frederic/SVE-2016-7930/blob/master/heimdall-increase_fileTransferSequenceMaxLength.patch) applied (a x64 pre-patched binary is in this repo)